VOCs (Volatile Organic Compounds) lurking in every home and how its affecting our health

 Have you ever noticed a strong smell when you enter a building under construction, a newly painted room or a newly furnished room?
 This pungent smell is a sign of VOCs or Volatile Organic Compounds in the air.

 Volatile organic compounds (VOC) are organic chemicals which have low boiling points and thus they evaporate and mix into the air very easily.
 Most odours are some or the other form of VOC.
 It may include natural or man made chemical compounds.
-For Example: Naturally occurring organic chemicals are the chemicals released by the plants to attract insects/animals.
-Whereas the pungent smell from paint comes from formaldehyde which has a low boiling point of -19 degree C.
+For example, naturally occurring organic chemicals are the chemicals released by plants to attract insects/animals.
+Whereas the pungent smell from paint comes from formaldehyde which has a low boiling point of -19°C.

 How are VOCs related to health?

 What poses a more serious risk to our health is the extended exposure to it.
-Exposure to VOC concentration found in our day to day life takes time for the symptoms to become noticeable, and by that time the damage has already begun.
-So by ignoring VOCs in your surroundings, we put our self at risk for long term effects such as memory impairment, visual disorders, central nervous system related issues , kidney damage, liver damage, and even cancer.
+Exposure to VOC concentration found in our day-to-day life takes time for the symptoms to become noticeable, and by that time the damage has already begun.
+So by ignoring VOCs in your surroundings, we put ourselves at risk for long-term effects such as memory impairment, visual disorders, central nervous system related issues, kidney damage, liver damage, and even cancer.
 These risks are more adverse for children.

 Sources of VOCs:

-Its important to understand the sources of VOC so that we can take measures to reduce our exposure.
+It's important to understand the sources of VOCs so that we can take measures to reduce our exposure.
 Here is a list of items that are the most common potential sources of VOC.

-Each of these sources release volatile compounds in the air and the accumulation of these particles becomes more concentrated inside closed spaces due to collective effect of indoor and outdoor VOC.
+Each of these sources releases volatile compounds in the air and the accumulation of these particles becomes more concentrated inside closed spaces due to the collective effect of indoor and outdoor VOCs.

-America Cancer Society has classified chemicals like Benzene and formaldyde which can be found in paint, glue, furniture wax, detergents, thinners as human carcinogen (Read more here).
+American Cancer Society has classified chemicals like benzene and formaldehyde, which can be found in paint, glue, furniture wax, detergents, thinners, as human carcinogens (Read more here).

 How can we reduce VOCs?

-You've probably realised by now that most of the products that release VOCs are used regularly in our homes, offices and children's schools.
+You've probably realized by now that most of the products that release VOCs are used regularly in our homes, offices, and children's schools.
 Studies have found that levels of such compounds average 2 to 5 times higher indoors than outdoors.
-During, and for several hours immediately after certain activities, such as paint stripping to name one, levels may be upto 1,000 times higher than acceptable levels.
+During and for several hours immediately after certain activities, such as paint stripping, levels may be up to 1,000 times higher than acceptable levels.

-• While purchasing any chemical-based products: detergents, deodorants, air fresheners, adhesives etc., choose a product that doesn't contain large quantity of harmful chemicals such as formaldehyde, benzene, methylene chloride, perchloroethylene, chlorofluorocarbons.
+- While purchasing any chemical-based products: detergents, deodorants, air fresheners, adhesives, etc., choose a product that doesn’t contain large quantities of harmful chemicals such as formaldehyde, benzene, methylene chloride, perchloroethylene, chlorofluorocarbons.

-• Avoid using plastic containers near stove or in microwave.
+- Avoid using plastic containers near the stove or in the microwave.
 Even if the plastic is graded microwave safe, heating can still cause them to release these toxins.

-• Regular ventilation: The easiest way to deal with VOCs at home is to open the windows and let fresh air flush-in so as to avoid excess accumulation indoors.
-Offices and other larger buildings should set up automatic demand controlled ventilation system to ensure that buildings can be ventilated when VOCs concentration inside is high.
+Regular ventilation: The easiest way to deal with VOCs at home is to open the windows and let fresh air flush in to avoid excess accumulation indoors.
+Offices and other larger buildings should set up automatic demand-controlled ventilation systems to ensure that buildings can be ventilated when VOC concentrations inside are high.

 Please write in the comments below if you have any additional questions or thoughts.
 We would love to hear them.